internews-ke/hiv-30/Sentiment_Analysis/notes/hive@30_chambua_5-23-14.md

 ###Questions
 what should i do about the bum articles?
+- process (aggrey will tell me patterns)

-should i rectify with eva's findings or build an indepentant visualization?
+should i rectify with eva's findings or build an independant visualization?

 what would you like to do about counts? there should be a way to show the difference in article density over time?